mattdiamond/Recorderjs/README.md

 rec.start()
 ```

-**start** resumes the audio context, and will begin capturing audio.
+**start** Begins a new recording.
 Returns a promise which resolves when recording is started.
-Will callback `onstart` when started. `start` needs to be initiated from a user action (click) so that the audioContext can be resumed and the stream can have audio data.
+Will callback `onstart` when started. `start` ***needs to be initiated from a user action*** (click or touch) so that the audioContext can be resumed and the stream can have audio data.

 ```js
 rec.stop()